Having trouble paying for your Kaiser Permanente medical and pharmacy expenses?

 What does the program cover?

-The MFA program covers emergency and medically necessary health care services, pharmacy services and products, and medical supplies provided at Kaiser Permanente facilities (i.e. hospitals, medical centers, and medical office buildings), at Kaiser Permanente outpatient pharmacies, or by Kaiser Permanente providers.
+The MFA program covers emergency and medically necessary health care services, pharmacy services and products, and medical supplies provided at Kaiser Permanente facilities (e.g., hospitals, medical centers, and medical offices), at Kaiser Permanente outpatient pharmacies, or by Kaiser Permanente providers.
 Services that are not considered emergent or medically necessary as determined by a Kaiser Permanente provider include, but are not limited to cosmetic surgery or services, infertility treatments, retail medical supplies, surrogacy services, and services related to third party liability, or workers’ compensation cases.
 Refer to the MFA Policy for a complete list of eligible and ineligible services.

 How can I get program information?

 Copies of the MFA policy, application forms, instructions, and plain language summaries (e.g., policy summaries or program brochures) are available to the general public, without charge, from Kaiser Permanente’s website, by email, in person, by telephone, or by U.S. postal mail.

 Download program information: Electronic copies of program information are available:

 Request program information electronically: Electronic copies of program information are available by email upon request.
 Call 1-866-899-6018 to request electronic copies.
 Please be prepared when calling to provide an email address to receive the requested information.

 Obtain program information in person: Counselors are available at the Patient Registration Department in each Kaiser Permanente medical office to provide program information and to quickly determine MFA eligibility.

 Request program information by telephone: Counselors are available by telephone to provide information, determine MFA eligibility, and assist a patient to apply for MFA.
 Counselors can be reached at: 303-338-3555, or 1-866-899-6018, or TTY: 1-800-659-2656; Monday – Friday, 9 a.m. – 4 p.m.